frederic-perez/AmE-dictionary/data/dictionary.md

 __windshield wipers__
 __windsock__
 __windstorm__
+__windsuit__ _n_ A bodysuit with fabric between the legs and between each arm and the body, allowing skydivers and base jumpers to glide at a relatively gentle angle of descent before opening a parachute to land.
 __windup__ _adj_ _It was a cheap, windup alarm clock._
 __wine list__ _n_ _The wine list._ :es: la carta de vinos
 __wineskin__ _n_ _He took a sip from his wineskin._